-During the First World War Matchless did not receive army contracts to manufacture motorcycles and as the production for civilian use was almost null it seems that the Collier brothers had plenty of free time.
-This is how they design a new model, being one of the first to have its own engine (previously always used the Swiss MAG or English JAP).
+During the First World War Matchless did not receive army contracts to manufacture motorcycles and as the production for civilian use was almost null it seems that the Collier brothers had plenty of free time which allowed them to design a new model.
+The HO twin was one of the first to have its own engine, previous models always using the Swiss MAG or English JAP.

-At the end of 1916 Matchless presents the Model H especially suitable for use with sidecar.
-Following the trend of the competitors of the time, the engine was a two-cylinder "boxer" of side valves and 732 cc.
+At the end of 1916 Matchless presented the Model H especially suitable for use with sidecar.
+Following the trend of the competitors of the time, the engine was a two-cylinder "boxer" side valve of 732cc.
 (70 x 95 mm) placed longitudinally in the frame.
-It had a large external 12 "wheel, the cylinders could be removed without having to remove the motor from the frame and the pistons were made of aluminum, something advanced for those years.
+It had a large external 12in. wheel, the cylinders could be removed without having to remove the engine from the frame and the pistons were made of aluminium, a rare and advanced feature at the time.

-The transmission was by chain with a box of three speeds integrated in a unit with the motor.
+The transmission was by chain with three speed gearbox integral with the motor.
 Both chain covers were totally closed.

-Another peculiarity was the rear suspension system with springs, similar in concept to what it would look about 40 years later.
-The sidecar also had suspension and was linked to the frame of the bike by about six points of fixation so that the whole set moved in unison.
+Another peculiarity was the rear suspension system with springs, similar in concept to the plunger system widely used some four decades later.
+The sidecar also had suspension and was affixed to the frame of the motorcycle at some six points allowing the whole set to move in unison.

-The fuel tank, with a capacity of two gallons, was tubular and formed the upper part of the frame, giving the prototype a curious appearance.
+The fuel tank, with a capacity of two gallons, was tubular and formed the upper part of the frame, echoing the appearance of their high-profile their racing machines.